-1. Click the Add button on the preceding screen (pop-up Figure 4-24), and then you will set the new Virtual Server in the next screen (shown in Figure 4-25).
+1. Click the Add button on the preceding screen Figure 4-25, and then you will see the new Virtual Server in the next screen as shown in Figure 4-26.

-- 2. Select the Interface which you want to use from the drop-down list. - 3.
-Select the service which you want to use from the drop-down list.
+- 2. Select the Interface which you want to use from the drop-down list. - Select the service which you want to use from the drop-down list.
 If the list does not have the service you need, type the name of the custom service in the text box. - 4.
 Type the IP Address of the computer in the Server IP Address text box. - 5.
-Enter the External Port Start, External Port End, Internal Port Start and Internal Port End in the table, and then select the protocol used for this Virtual Server, TCP, UDP or All. - 6.
-Click Save/Apply to enable virtual server.
+Enter the External Port Start, External Port End, Internal Port Start and Internal Port End in the table, and then select the protocol used for this Virtual Server, TCP, UDP or All. - Click Save/Apply to enable virtual server and then you will see your setting as shown in Figure 4-25.